 This includes information relevant to your loan approval, including your credit score, the relevant credit score range (for example, 300-850 for a FICO score), your score compared to the overall population, and how to access a copy of your credit report.

-Lenders don’t just use your score to determine whether or not you’re approved for a loan.
+Lenders don’t just use your credit score to determine whether you’re approved for a loan.
 They also use it to decide what type of interest rate and loan terms you qualify for, which is called risk-based pricing.

 Opting Out of Mailing Lists